SabrinaEfat/Assisgnment8/README.md

 Objective: Identify vulnerabilities in three different versions of the Globitek website: blue, green, and red.
 The six possible exploits are:

-Username Enumeration
+1.Username Enumeration
-Insecure Direct Object Reference (IDOR)
+2.Insecure Direct Object Reference (IDOR)
-SQL Injection (SQLi)
+3.SQL Injection (SQLi)
-Cross-Site Scripting (XSS)
+4.Cross-Site Scripting (XSS)
-Cross-Site Request Forgery (CSRF)
+5.Cross-Site Request Forgery (CSRF)
-Session Hijacking/Fixation
+6.Session Hijacking/Fixation

 Each version of the site has been given two of the six vulnerabilities.
 (In other words, all six of the exploits should be assignable to one of the sites.)
 ## Blue